esl/MongooseIM/doc/graphql-api/Admin-GraphQL.md

 ### Domain admin endpoint

-The authorization as a domain admin the base64-encoded string should have form `admin@DOMAIN:PASSWORD`, where:
+The authorization as a domain admin the base64-encoded string should have the form `admin@DOMAIN:PASSWORD`, where:

 - `DOMAIN` is the domain to authorize,